-Credicorp Capital aims to be the advisory and financial services company of choice in Latin America.
-Its purpose is to make the financial projects of the clients a reality, always exceeding their expectations.
+Credicorp Capital's purpose is to build trusting relationships to drive the well-being today that contribute to a sustainable and inclusive tomorrow.
+It aspires to be the Investment Advisory and Management Company recognized in the region for its clients' experience and sustainable value creation.
 Credicorp Capital Asset Management is the investment business line of Credicorp Capital.
-With a local presence and strong leadership in Latin America, Credicorp Capital Asset Management offers an indepth understanding of opportunities in the local and regional markets through a range of services in portfolio management, structured products, and alternative investments.
+With a local presence and strong leadership in Latin America, Credicorp Capital Asset Management offers an in-depth understanding of opportunities in the local and regional markets through a range of services in portfolio management, structured products, and alternative investments.